sqmedeiros/lpeglabel/README.md

 List = ((m.V"Comma" + m.T(2)) * (m.V"Id" + m.T(1)))^0,
 ```

-but when matching this expression agains the end of input
+but when matching this expression against the end of input
 we would get a failure whose associated label would be **2**,
 and this would cause the failure of the *whole* repetition.